IlvisFaulbaums/Arduino-Snake/README.md

 # Arduino-Snake
-Arduino Game Snake alike, needs Arduino board, Infrared Receiver and 4 digit display.
+Arduino Game Snake alike, needs Arduino board, Infrared Receiver and 4 digit display and any Remote control, I used to catch codes from my Music Center remote.

 Preview: